-Premature ventricular contractions (PVCs) are extra, abnormal heartbeats that begin in one of your heart's two lower pumping chambers (ventricles).
-These extra beats disrupt your regular heart rhythm, sometimes causing you to feel a flip-flop or skipped beat in your chest.
-Premature ventricular contractions are very common — they occur in most people at some point.
+Premature ventricular contractions (PVCs) are extra heartbeats that begin in one of the heart's two lower pumping chambers (ventricles).
+These extra beats disrupt the regular heart rhythm, sometimes causing a sensation of a fluttering or a skipped beat in the chest.

 Premature ventricular contractions are a common type of irregular heartbeat (arrhythmia).
 PVCs are also called:

 - Premature ventricular complexes